-The current IBRD portfolio consists of 11 projects with a total current commitment of US$656 million (as of September 2013).
+The current IBRD portfolio consists of 10 projects with a total current commitment of US$668.3 million (as of September 2014).
 All of the Bank’s financing to Russia is currently provided in the form of investment project financing.
 Reimbursable Advisory Services (RAS) show steady demand, with continued interest from the regions and growing demand from the federal government.

 Portfolio quality is relatively high.
-Except for the Housing and Communal Services Project, Financial Education and Financial Literacy Project, and Registration Projects, which hold moderately unsatisfactory ratings, all other projects are rated at the moderately satisfactory or satisfactory level.
-The Judicial Reform Support Project went through intensive restructuring and has been upgraded to moderately satisfactory.
-FY13 closed with a disbursement ratio of 15.3 percent, which was still below ECA’s average of 21.3 percent.
-The average project age is 5.3 years, attributable to the fact that the majority of the projects are designed as five-year investment operations.
+Except for the Financial Education and Financial Literacy Project, which holds moderately unsatisfactory rating in implementation progress, all other projects are rated at the moderately satisfactory or satisfactory level.
+The Judicial Reform Support Project went through two intensive restructurings and has been upgraded to moderately satisfactory.
+FY14 closed with a disbursement ratio of 15.5 percent, which was below ECA’s average of 23 percent.
+The average project age is 5.2 years, attributable to the fact that the majority of the projects are designed as five-year investment operations.

 Analytical and Advisory Services (AAA) remain an important part of IBRD’s engagement in Russia.
 In close cooperation with the Government, AAA products are helping to modernize public finance and administration and improve social service delivery and the investment climate.
 The Bank expanded its technical assistance to areas of early childhood development (ECD) and social development, such as technical assistance on indigenous people and social accountability.
-In FY13, the report, “Professional Education and Skills” was presented along with two Russian economic reports, the traditional flagship product, providing advice and recommendations to address structural constraints to sustainable growth.
-A report on social mobility and one on environmental performance are being prepared for release in FY14.
+In FY14, along with two traditional flagship Russia Economic Reports, the World Bank presented the reports on “Environmental Perspective of Russia’s Accession to the WTO”, “Corporate Governance Reform in Russia” and several others.
+The report on social mobility is being prepared for release in FY15.

-In Russia, as in other high-level-income countries, one of the areas of demand for RAS is support for large-scale projects.
-One of the examples is the St. Petersburg Pulkovo Airport expansion, which was awarded the title of "Global PPP Deal of the Year" by Infrastructure Investors in 2011.
-As international experience and analytical components are often the critical success factors in the human development and social assistance sectors, demand from clients has led to widespread use of RAS in these sectors as well.
-During the past two years, RAS are also in demand for improving the investment climate and building the capacity for ODA management.
+Innovative RAS products allow the WBG to build and keep a lead in global knowledge provision.
+One of the areas of early demand for RASs was in support for large-scale infrastructure projects where WBG advisory services supported the St. Petersburg Pulkovo airport expansion based on a private-public partnership (PPP).
+Pulkovo attracted more than EUR1.2 billion of private investments and was awarded the title of "Global PPP deal of the Year" by Infrastructure Investors in 2011.
+As international experience and analytical components are often critical success factors for education, health and social protection, demand from clients has led to widespread use of RAS in associated global practices as well.
+During the past two years, RAS are also in demand for improving the investment climate, providing economic policy advice and the local initiatives support program.

 International Finance Corporation